 Family boat building is grounded in the belief that families and multi-generational groups will bond and grow together by completing a grand project together.
 In the past thirteen years, we have helped 72 families get on the water together and enjoy the experience of a lifetime.
 Participating families experience the joy and pride of watching a pile of lumber grow into a beautiful and useful boat through their own efforts.
 In the process, they grow as a family while they:

-- develop woodworking and teamwork skills
+- Develop woodworking and teamwork skills and

-- learn about our marine heritage and the natural resources of our coastal and estuarine environment
+- Learn about our marine heritage and the natural resources of our coastal and estuarine environment